Koryta (Plzeň-North District)

 Koryta is a municipality and village in Plzeň-North District in the Plzeň Region of the Czech Republic.
 It has about 100 inhabitants.

 Koryta lies approximately 19 km north-east of Plzeň and 71 km west of Prague.

+History

+The first written mention of Koryta is from 1175, when Duke Soběslav II donated the village to the monastery in Plasy.
+In 1418, the monastery sold the village to Jiřík of Čivice.
+From 1435 to 1510, Koryta was owned by the Kolowrat family and belonged to their Libštejn estate.
+After the village changed hands several times, it was annexed to the Plasy estate in 1623.